jjmaldonis/obsidian-audio-notes/README.md

 	author: Martin Luther King
 	```

-Note that the `transcript:` must be set to the same mp3 URL as the `audio:`.
+Note that the `transcript` is set to the mp3's URL.

 #### Pricing

-I would love to be able to provide this transcription service for free.
-Unfortunately, the costs get expensive quickly.
-For example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ for transcribing audio to text.
+I would love to be able to provide this online transcription service for free.
+Unfortunately, the costs are prohibitive.
+For example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ of audio for transcribing audio to text with high accuracy.
+If a podcast is an hour long, that would be $8.00 just to get a highly accurate transcript.
 I am doing my best to keep costs low, which is why I am running a Beta program.

 Costs scale with accuracy, so the price tiers increase based on the accuracy level you want.

+The Tiny tier is a particularly good deal and the transcripts are quite good.

+You not only get the transcript, but you also get the note-taking functionality of <strong>Audio Notes</strong>.

 * Tiny: $5/month.
-This is the least accurate tier, but by far the fastest.
+This is the fastest tier and the transcripts are excellent.
 * Base: $15/month.
-Noticeably better accuracy than Tiny.
+Better accuracy than Tiny, especially when transcribing rare words.
 * Small: $30/month.
-Should transcribe most words accuractely.
+Better accuracy than Base, especially when transcribing names.
 * Medium: Currently unavailable due to costs.
 Contact me if interested.
 * Large: Currently unavailable due to costs.
 Contact me if interested.

 #### Email Me to Join

 If you would like to join the Beta program, please email me.
 You can find my email address on my bio page at [github.com/jjmaldonis](https://www.github.com/jjmaldonis).
-In your email, include which tier you would like to join at.
+In your email, please include which tier you would like to join at.
+You can also contact me on Discord by searching for "Audio Notes" in the Obsidian Discord server.

-After I have replied to your email, you can subscribe on [Ko-Fi](https://ko-fi.com/jjmaldonis).
+After I have replied to you, you'll be able to subscribe on [Ko-Fi](https://ko-fi.com/jjmaldonis) for the tier you want.

-I will then email you an API key to use, and you'll be able to start generating transcripts!
+I will then send you an API key to use, and you'll be able to start generating transcripts!

-If you are overloading the service, I may email you to ask you to slow down your requests.
-This is a Beta program :)
+If you are overloading the service, I may ask you to slow down your requests so other people can use the service and get their transcripts quickly.

+Currently, only English is supported.
+If you would like to have transcriptions in a different language, please email me.